ccamel/awesome-ccamel/README.md

 - [anmol098/waka-readme-stats](https://github.com/anmol098/waka-readme-stats) - This GitHub action helps to add cool dev metrics to your github profile Readme
 - [ansible/awx](https://github.com/ansible/awx) - AWX provides a web-based user interface, REST API, and task engine built on top of Ansible.
 It is one of the upstream projects for Red Hat Ansible Automation Platform.
 - [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows - all through natural language commands.
-- [anthropics/claude-quickstarts](https://github.com/anthropics/claude-quickstarts) - A collection of projects designed to help developers quickly get started with building deployable applications using the Claude API
 - [anthropics/defending-code-reference-harness](https://github.com/anthropics/defending-code-reference-harness) - Skills for threat modeling, scanning, triage, patching, plus an autonomous scanning harness you can /customize
 - [anthropics/financial-services](https://github.com/anthropics/financial-services) -
 - [anthropics/skills](https://github.com/anthropics/skills) - Public repository for Agent Skills